snswejap/kata-web-car-registration/README.md

-# Kata Rego
+# TDD Kata - API - Car Registation

 > Spend 15 to 30 minutes daily to work on the Kata
 >
 > Write test (failing test) before anything else (red -> green -> refactor)
 >
 > Come up with your own Kata and share with the team
 >
 > To increase difficulty level, only use keyboard shortcuts (minimum use of mouse)

-## Part 1
+## Tasks

 Build an API for the following: